PulseKim/Adv_Ani_Heading/README.md

 ### User Interface
 Press ' ' to Start simulation

+Press 'q' to Switch Stiff Motion / Cartoonistic Motion

-Press 'r' to Throw a water-filled ball to a man
+Press 'r' to Switch NormalBall / WaterBall

 Press 't' to see Jump motion

-Press 'a' to see Run -> Jump -> normal ball header/
+Press 'a' to see Run -> Jump -> Header/